Middle Fork American River: Course

-The Middle Fork begins at an unnamed spring in the Granite Chief Wilderness, 8382 ft above sea level, in eastern Placer County, west of the Squaw Valley Ski Resort, and about 10 mi west of Lake Tahoe.
+The Middle Fork begins at an unnamed spring in the Granite Chief Wilderness, 8382 ft above sea level, in eastern Placer County, west of the Palisades Tahoe Ski Resort, and about 10 mi west of Lake Tahoe.
 The headwaters are in a rugged granite basin fed by multiple streams including one flowing from Little Needle Lake.
 The river flows west, turning southwest where it receives Talbot Creek from the right, through the high mountain valley of French Meadows.
 Several campgrounds and numerous public trails are located along this upper reach of the river.
 About 12 mi from its source, it enters French Meadows Reservoir, 5223 ft above sea level, formed by the rockfill L.L.
 Anderson Dam.
 Almost the entire flow of the river at this point is diverted for hydroelectric generation, to be returned much farther downstream, with the consequence that the river immediately below the dam is reduced to a trickle except during periods of heavy snowmelt.

 Below Anderson Dam the Middle Fork begins to form the boundary between the Tahoe National Forest on the north and the Eldorado National Forest on the south, almost to its confluence with the North Fork.
 It turns south-southwest, flowing through an extremely steep canyon, descending about 1600 ft in 10 mi to its confluence with Duncan Creek at 3379 ft above sea level.
 The Middle Fork's canyons, often exceeding 2000 ft in depth, are bounded by extensive high ridges on either side, with Red Star and Chipmunk Ridges to the north and south of the river, respectively, between French Meadows and Duncan Creek.
 From there downstream to the El Dorado County line the canyon is bounded by Mosquito Ridge to the north, and Ralston Ridge to the south.